asurin/docker-elixir-fullstack/Readme.md

 ### Synopsis
 This is a docker image aimed at providing a full-stack testing environment for both classic ExUnit test as well as browser-based testing using a framework such as Wallaby or Hound.

-The goal is to keep the environment as light as possible whilst still allowing a fully-fledged Chromium environment with the ability to run an Elixir program and compile assets using WebDriver
+The goal is to keep the environment as light as possible whilst still allowing a fully-fledged Chromium environment with the ability to run an Elixir program and compile assets using Webpack

 ### Info